 The joint that connects the lower jaw to your skull is called the temporomandibular joint, which is usually abbreviated to TMJ.
 A problem involving the TMJ may be referred to as a TMD (temporomandibular disorder).
 Even though TMJ and TMD mean two different things, they are often used interchangeably, which can make things for confusing for patients trying to look up more information about the possible source of their jaw pain.
-At Caring Way Dentistry, you can count on Dr. Villescas and the rest of our team to educate you about TMD and the symptoms and treatments associated with it; call us today to set up a consultation regarding your recurring jaw pain and how TMJ therapy in Port Charlotte, FL can help.
+At Caring Way Dentistry of Port Charlotte, you can count on Dr. Villescas and the rest of our team to educate you about TMD and the symptoms and treatments associated with it; call us today to set up a consultation regarding your recurring jaw pain and how TMJ therapy in Port Charlotte, FL can help.

-Why Choose Caring Way Dentistry for TMJ Therapy?
+Why Choose Caring Way Dentistry of Port Charlotte for TMJ Therapy?